2011 Syllabus and Class Schedule for Geography of Virginia (GGS 380)

 All quizzes will be open book.
 "Open Book" means you can use books, videos, newspapers, Web pages, atlases, USGS topo maps, aerial photography, the DeLorme Virginia Atlas and Gazetteer, the state highway map, etc... but you must answer all the questions yourself, without assistance.
 You can not get assistance on a particular question from other people.
 You can NOT post the questions on Facebook and hope others will do the research/remembering/thinking for you...

-You can earn 500 total possible points from the best 10 (out of 11 total) quizzes.
-Each quiz is only 5% of the total number of points for the class, but together those top 10 quizzes make up 50% of the final grade.
+You can earn 350 total possible points from the best 10 quizzes.
+Each quiz is less than 5% of the total number of points for the class, but together those top 10 quizzes make up slightly more than one-third of the final grade.

-The quizzes will have a mix of 10-15 questions.
+The quizzes will usually have 10 questions.
 A few will require you to match items in one column with the appropriate item in a second column (such as "here is a list of rivers and counties - match the county with the river that runs through it") or fill in the blank.
 Most questions will be multiple choice.
-You will select what you consider to be the one correct answer for each question, and then turn in the quiz by clicking the Submit button.
+You will select what you consider to be the most correct answer for each question, and then turn in the quiz by clicking the Submit button.

 NOTE: Quizzes are posted on Thursday, and close at midnight on Sunday.
 Blackboard allows you to partially complete a quiz, save your answers, then return to the quiz and complete it later.
 You can start on Thursday night and finish on Sunday, or you can complete the entire quiz in one sitting.
 Be careful to "save" - but do not "submit" your answers until you are completely finished.